TJL30308/DREAM_Project/README.md

 This project will seek to answer:

-1. Do areas with higher rates of uninsured populations utilize emergency/urgent care services more frequently than ares with lower rates of uninsured populations?
+1. Do areas with higher rates of uninsured populations utilize emergency/urgent care services more frequently than areas with lower rates of uninsured populations?

 2. Comparison of mortality rates in areas with more uninsured persons vs areas with less uninsured persons.